• Latest

 Put it down in writing.

 It will also prevent you from having to repeat the same story over and over again.
-Moreover, if you want to, you can share the piece of writing with the people you intend on telling the story to.
+Moreover, if you want to, you can share the piece of writing with the people you intend to tell the story to.
 That way, everybody will have a fair and consistently aligned idea of what actually happened.
 Even if you do not share the writing with anyone, it will be a trustworthy account of the incident.
 You will have written proof instead of having to rely on your memory.

 Penny Tucker